travis-ci/docs-travis-ci-com/user/caching.md

 ### pip cache

-If you do not override the `install` phase of the build,
+If you have not overridden the default [install step](/user/build-configuration/#install), use:

 {% highlight yaml %}
 language: python